 Who pays for the construction or repair of a dividing fence?

 As a general rule, neighbouring property owners are each responsible for paying half the cost of erecting or repairing a dividing fence between their lands.

 Can my neighbour and I make our own agreement about constructing a dividing fence?

 Yes, you can, and it’s a good idea for you to do that.
-Any agreement you make with your neighbour about your dividing fence overrides the provisions of the Dividing Fences Act.
-You should get this agreement in writing and both sign it.
+Any agreement you make with your neighbour about your dividing fence overrides the provisions of the Dividing Fences Act 1961 (WA).
+You should get this agreement in writing and signed.

 I’m not happy with the existing sufficient fence and want to erect a new fence.
 Who pays for this?